Meta Batch-Instance Normalization for Generalizable Person Re-Identification: Conclusion

 \section{Conclusion}

 In this work, we have proposed a novel generalizable person re-identification framework, called Meta Batch-Instance Normalization (MetaBIN).
 Compared to previous studies, the proposed method alleviates the overfitting problem by investigating unsuccessful generalization scenarios based on our observation.
 Furthermore, our novel meta-train loss and cyclic inner-updating method diversify virtual simulations and eventually boost generalization capability to unseen domains.
-Extensive experiments and comprehensive analysis on the large-scale DG benchmark demonstrate its superiority over state-of-the-art methods.
+Extensive experiments and comprehensive analysis in the single- and multi-source DG settings demonstrate its superiority over state-of-the-art methods.

 { }